syncfusion/ej2-angular-docs/src/maps/maps/print.md

 {% endtab %}

->Note: The exporting of the map as base64 string is not supported in the PDF export.
+>The exporting of the map as base64 string is not supported in the PDF export.

 ### Export the tile maps